 Acknowledging structural racism and addressing it are fundamental to ensuring equity.
 It is equally important to assure equitable access to resources and opportunity to all people, regardless of racial, ethnic, gender, and sexual identities.
-DC Health has developed programs on drug user health, sexual pleasure, and social and emotional well-being, and initiatives that address issues such as employment, fellowship, and housing.
+DC Health has developed programs on the health of people who use drugs, sexual pleasure, and social and emotional well-being, and initiatives that address matters such as employment, fellowship, and housing.
 It has also aimed to not assign risk to people based on their identities, instead defining risk in terms of behavior (for example, not wearing condoms, not knowing the status of a partner) to lessen the stigma people might feel.
 All recent programs and efforts have aimed for diversity, equity, and inclusion of a number of populations often left at the margins, as well as to decrease the stigma placed on some of these populations.

 Additional ongoing initiatives that help increase equity and reduce stigma are:

-Second, there are local challenges to the District’s reaching its goal, obstacles that reflect geography and life priorities as expressed by residents during community engagement sessions, a series of small gatherings held with a diversity of groups throughout 2020.
+Second, there are local challenges to the District’s reaching its goal, obstacles that reflect geography as well as life priorities as expressed by residents during community engagement sessions, a series of small gatherings held with a diversity of groups throughout 2020.

-The Washington, DC Regional Planning Commission on Health and HIV (COHAH), which serves as the Ryan White Planning Council and HIV Prevention Planning Group, completed a needs assessment in 2017 as a part of COHAH activities to regularly evaluate Ryan White services and the needs of community.
+The Washington, DC Regional Planning Commission on Health and HIV (COHAH), which serves as the Ryan White Planning Council and HIV Prevention Planning Group, completed a needs assessment in 2017 as a part of COHAH activities to regularly evaluate Ryan White services and community needs.
 Data from this needs assessment show that overall, people living with HIV were: